oumist/lab1-git-race/description.md

 This simpler web version of the space invaders was implemented on javascript using the html element canvas.

 The canvas allows to render images into the screen, so we can print the different sprites that the game needs.
 The sprites are implemented on a Sprite class that extends the Image class, and we need to set the source to be able to access them.
 In this case, the sprites are stored in the "static/images/" folder, so the src code is "/images/image.extension" due to spring looking for the content in the static folder by default.
 The sprites are created in their corresponding classes and stored in arrays so we can access them later.

 Game loop is simple:

-* First, we need to create all the elements we need.
+- First, we need to create all the elements we need.
-* We need to render all the images, in this case, we have a render function that does this for us.
+- We need to render all the images, in this case, we have a render function that does this for us.
   In the render function, we loop over the different sprite arrays to render all of them.
-* Finally, the loop function calls render and then modifies the elements(movement of the spaceship, bullets etc).The different events that occur in the game just change values that are set in the loop.
+- Finally, the loop function calls render and then modifies the elements(movement of the spaceship, bullets etc).The different events that occur in the game just change values that are set in the loop.

 This loop is set with the setInterval(func, time(ms)), that calls the given function on the time interval we want.

 Movement and shooting has been implemented on a simple event pattern, when a key is pressed, we set a flag to true, so that the loop knows the key is pressed.
 When the key is not pressed anymore, the flag is set to false.
 To know which key is pressed, we access the event.key field that stores the string that represents the key.

 Animations are implemented using a frame counter, that way, we can control whether or not we want to render an image based on the frame we are on.
 Frames advance each time the loop is called.

 ## How to use buildPushRun.sh script

 This bash script helps the programer to:

 - Build containing folder with Gradle
 - Push the docker image to Docker Hub ®
 - Run the Docker container.

 **Here is the script usage summary:**

 - ./buildPushRun.sh -B        for BUILD
 - ./buildPushRun.sh -P        for PUSH
 - ./buildPushRun.sh -R        for RUN
 - ./buildPushRun.sh -BR      for BUILD & RUN
 - ./buildPushRun.sh -A        for BUILD, PUSH & RUN
 - ./buildPushRun.sh             for HELP

 As you can see you can choose to execute 3 options in a row, online one option (build, push or run), or if you prefer you can build and run without pushing.
 In each option the script will ask for some data.
 For example the run and build option will require docker image name, and the push option will ask for your Docker Hub username and the repository final name.

 ## How to monitor with Grafana and Prometheus

 This two softwares can be deployed with Helm inside a Kubernetes cluster.
 First of all, we need to have a K8s cluster running, for example we can deploy it on [Google](#how-to-deploy-Docker-image-on-Google-Cloud-Kubernetes) or if you want a simple and quick set-up Minikube is a good option.

 **Minikube set-up steps:**

 1. [Install minikube on the machine](#https://kubernetes.io/docs/tasks/tools/install-minikube/)
 2. Run `minikube start`.
 This will create a one node k8s cluster.
 3. Execute `kubectl apply -f webpage.yaml`
    This file contains the necessary lines to run a pod with our webpage in the cluster.
 When we execute this command Kubectl pull the docker image that we specified in the file on line 32 and run it on a Pod.
 It's advisable to change the image kubernetes pull for the deploy (line 32).
 4. [Install helm](#https://helm.sh/docs/intro/install/)
 5. Install prometheus with Helm: `helm install stable/prometheus-operator --generate-name`
 6. Now if you execute kubectl get pods you can see multiple prometheus pods running in the cluster
 7. Exposing the Prometheus and Grafana pod is as easy as edit the yaml.
-Execute `kubectl edit service prometheus-operator-XXXXXX-prometheus` and change in spec section *type:ClusterIP* for *type:LoadBalancer*.
+Execute `kubectl edit service prometheus-operator-XXXXXX-prometheus` and change in spec section _type:ClusterIP_ for _type:LoadBalancer_.
 For Grafana is the same process but the command is `kubectl edit svc prometheus-operator-XXXXXXXXXX-grafana`.
 8. Now with `minikube service prometheus-service-name --url` you can get the exposed url
-9. Once we are logged in Grafana *( defult user: admin*, *default password: prom-operator )* we set Prometheus as the data source for our metrics and start to monitor.
+9. Once we are logged in Grafana _( defult user: admin_, _default password: prom-operator )_ we set Prometheus as the data source for our metrics and start to monitor.
 10. Finally, we can create diferent dashboards monitoring several resources

+## How the weather API works

+The weather info is retrieved from the services of [openweathermap](https://openweathermap.org/).

+This API gives us a lot of information about the weather around the world in differents locations.
+For this project, the API is harcoded to request the weather at Zaragoza city, and we only take the current temperature, but this could be scalated to receive information for any city and take a lot more data like humidity, wind, forecast information, etc in future versions.